-Commuting students who become ill during school should report to the office of the Vice President of Student Services.
+Commuting students who become ill during school should report to the Office of Student Services.
 Temporary care will be provided and the parent or guardian will be notified at the request of the student or if deemed necessary by the Office of the Vice President of Student Services.